-Even if you’re a San Antonio police officer arrested for driving while intoxicated, you’re going to need a DWI bail bond.
+Even if you’re a San Antonio police officer arrested for driving while intoxicated, you’re going to need DWI bail bond.
 Officer Rodney Tubergen, was arrested for DWI at 3 a.m. on June 11, 2018.
 The arrest has the 27 year veteran of the SAPD on administrative leave pending a criminal investigation.
-It’s a rare occurrence, but even a police officer can get arrested for driving while intoxicated and need a bail bond to get out of the Bexar County Jail.
+It’s a rare occurrence, but even a police officers can get arrested for driving while intoxicated and need bail bonds to get out of the Bexar County Jail.

 Texas officially uses the term “driving while intoxicated” (DWI) instead of “driving under the influence” (DUI).
 However, some people still use DWI and DUI interchangeably to refer to drunk or drugged driving.

 Getting arrested for a DWI is a serious crime and it will take some time to get your court date and trial, so it’s important to get a bail bond so that you can get out of the Bexar County Jail to go to work and make the money you’ll need to pay for an attorney and fines.

 Texas laws prohibit all motorists from operating a motor vehicle under the following situations:

 • If the driver has a blood alcohol concentration (BAC) of .08% or more.

 • If the driver is intoxicated by drugs or alcohol and lacks the normal use of mental or physical faculties.